Is your homeschool working for you or are you feel fed up with homeschooling?

 - You’re trying to do everything that the neighbour’s kids are doing at their school.

-- You’re trying to do everything other homeschool families are doing with their kids.
+- Perhaps, you’re trying to do everything other homeschool families are doing with their kids.

 - You believe there really is one right way to homeschool.